-If you think you’re going to be a heavy Bitcoin user I suggest using a wallet that is easily accessible on your mobile phone so that it will always be available.
+If you think you’re going to be a heavy Bitcoin user, I suggest using a wallet that is easily accessible on your mobile phone so that it will always be available.

-How many Bitcoins you plan on owning
+How many Bitcoins do you plan on owning?

-If you’re just going to buy a small amount of Bitcoins then it doesn’t really matter which wallet you use since the risk isn’t that big.
-However, if you are planning to spend a considerable amount of money on your newly purchased Bitcoins you may want to consider using a multisig wallet or a hardware wallet which are considered to be safer in general.
+If you’re just going to buy a small amount of bitcoins, then it doesn’t really matter which wallet you use since the risk isn’t that big.
+However, if you’re planning to spend a considerable amount of money on your newly purchased bitcoins, you may want to consider using a multisig wallet or a hardware wallet, both of which are considered to be safer in general.

 Personal paranoia and anonymity preferences